 And while some series may have more page-turning aspects then others, the common ground is that we are deeply connected to the worlds in each of them—an important aspect of any reading experience.
 So when we feel assured we’ll have that opportunity more than once, we’ll gladly take it, forking over money, too!

 “Loving tyrants,” like the ones Baum knew so well, weren’t born that way.
 They were—and are—made.
-Captivate us and we may very well be yours forever.subscribe to Ploughshares?
+Captivate us and we may very well be yours forever.Might we be so bold as to suggest that you subscribe to Ploughshares?